 The Sax Institute strives to keep your personally identifiable information accurate.
 To protect your privacy and security, we will take reasonable steps to verify your identity before granting you access.
-On the Site you can access most of the personal information we hold about you and request corrections.
+On our site you can access most of the personal information we hold about you and request corrections.
 If you’d prefer, you can contact us via other methods to request us to change your contact details.
 We will make a genuine effort to respond to your requests to correct personal information inaccuracies in a timely manner.
-As well as changing your contact information, you have the ability to opt-in or out of receiving additional information from us via post and/or email.
+As well as changing your contact information, you have the ability to opt in or out of receiving additional information from us via post and/or email.

 Links to other sites

-From time to time, the Site may contain chat rooms, message boards, news groups, and other forums.
+From time to time, our site may contain chat rooms, message boards, news groups, and other forums.
 You should be aware than any information you disclose on these forums becomes public information, and may be collected and used by others.
 This may result, for example, in you receiving unsolicited messages from other parties.